SoftwareApe/newkitchen/README.md

 [1] Kurosu, M. and Kashimura, K. Apparent usability vs. Inherent usability, CHI '95 Conference Companion, (1995), 292-293.
 [2] Norman, Donald.
 (2002).
 Emotion & Design: Attractive Things Work Better.
 Interactions Magazine.
 9. 36-42.
 10.1145/543434.543435.

+#### Internationalization

+For a production application we should offer internationalization for all languages that are used by our customers.
+While English is universally used on the internet, some users may face issues if their language is not available.

 #### Reactive Design